A transcription of a guest lecture given at the University of Bristol for the Liberal Arts module, Critical Writing in the Humanities.

-Orwell’s point here also places emphasis on the finished product of writing, as a means of being remembered, to assert your legacy.
+Orwell’s point here also places emphasis on the finished product of writing as a means of memorialisation, mark-making, an assertion of one’s legacy.
 While the written product might act as a bid for attention, for praise, I also see my own process as quite a singular and meditative one; I always feel my brain working and churning in the same way you feel your body pushing itself when you exercise.
 I write to be heard and to be enjoyed by others, sure, but I also write to keep my brain active and exercised for the benefit of my mental well-being.

 As I said before, I definitely do understand Orwell’s ‘Pleasure in the impact of one sound on another, in the firmness of good prose or the rhythm of a good story.’
 I have always wanted to be one of those writers who has a recognisable style, a way of seeing and expressing that truly belongs to them.